ember-redux/ember-redux/docs/typescript.md

 One very important TypeScript concept worth calling out here.
 Because we want type safety in the case statements on a per action basis we create what is called a <a href="https://basarat.gitbooks.io/typescript/docs/types/discriminated-unions.html">Discriminated Union</a> allowing the compiler to properly determine a given type (by doing a switch on action.type).
 This helps provide the appropriate compiler errors when the shape of an action doesn't match

-Next We want to show the reviews for a given restaurant when the detail route is active.
+Next we want to show the reviews for a given restaurant when the detail route is active.
 To start we should add some review data to the ember-cli-mirage fixture

 ```js
 //mirage/fixtures/restaurants.js